Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 Your server should also run a modern Linux-based operating system.
 This guide was written and tested on:

-* Ubuntu 16.04 LTS, 18.04 LTS or newer
+* Ubuntu 16.04 LTS, 18.04 LTS, 20.04 LTS or newer
 * Debian 9 (stretch), 10 (buster) or newer
 * Fedora 29 or newer (with SELinux enabled and disabled)
 * CentOS 7 (with SELinux enabled and disabled) — manual guide should also work on RHEL 7.
 CentOS 8 does not have uWSGI packages in EPEL as of January 2020, but they should become available soon.
 * Arch Linux

 Debian 8 (jessie), and Fedora 24 through 28 are not officially supported, even though they still probably work.
-Ubuntu 20.04 LTS will also work when the final release goes out.

 What if you’re using **Docker**?
 The story is a bit complicated, and this guide does not apply, but do check the `Can I use Docker?`_ at the end of this post for some hints on how to approach it.